ZG5991/postbored/resources/design_document.md

  **In Scope**

-- post message to the main page board
+- post post to the main page board
 - view all posted messages by date, ascending or descending
 - filter all posts by topic on a main page
 - view my own posted messages and comments on a separate page
-- edit my posted message
+- edit my posted post
-- delete my posted message
+- delete my posted post
 - comment on posts
 - edit my comments
 - delete my comments